bahe-msft/fips-check/README.md

 ## Report Output

 For each Go binary found:
-- **✅ MIGHT BE COMPLIANT**: Binary has systemcrypto enabled and passes runtime check
+- **✅ COMPLIANT**: Binary has systemcrypto enabled, passes runtime check, and host is FIPS capable
+- **❌ NOT COMPLIANT (systemcrypto not in use)**: Binary doesn't use systemcrypto
-- **❌ NOT COMPLIANT**: Binary has systemcrypto but fails runtime FIPS check
+- **❌ NOT COMPLIANT (runtime check fails)**: Binary has systemcrypto but fails runtime FIPS check
-- **⚠️ NOT FIPS ENABLED**: Binary doesn't use systemcrypto
+- **❌ NOT COMPLIANT (host not FIPS capable)**: Binary passes checks but host OpenSSL is not FIPS capable

 ### Sample Output

 **FIPS Compliant Binary:**
 ```
-Host:
+=== Host FIPS Environment Check ===
-- OpenSSL version: OpenSSL 3.0.8 7 Feb 2023
+OpenSSL Version: OpenSSL 3.0.8 7 Feb 2023
-- OpenSSL FIPS capable: true
+FIPS Capable: true
+✅ Status: Host is FIPS capable

 === Binary FIPS Check Report ===
 Total binaries scanned: 1